 - Staff reviews the ten-year Watershed Management Plan Implementation Plan and all completed water resource implementation plans for proposed activities. - Staff contacts all municipalities and agencies to discuss potential cooperative projects and stakeholder priorities. - Board meets as many times as necessary for a budget workshop, generally at least twice, to assess the previous year's work plan and consider projected projects and programs.
-For the 2015 budget, the Board met July 22, 2014 to develop an initial draft 2015 budget.
-The Board met jointly with the Citizen Advisory Committee to receive further input on the draft budget on September 3, 2014. - Board holds a public hearing to receive public comment on the proposed draft levy and budget.
-For the 2015 budget, the public hearing was held September 10, 2014. - Board certifies initial levy to the County in September. - The budget is presented to the County Commissioners in a public workshop. - Between September through December, Board reviews projects and programs.
-The Board determines if the final budget and levy can be reduced at the regular December Board meeting. - Final levy is certified in December.
+For the 2016 budget, the Board met July 15, 2015 to develop an initial draft 2016 budget.
+The Board met again to further refine the draft budget on August 19, 2015. - Board holds a public hearing to receive public comment on the proposed draft levy and budget.
+For the 2016 budget, the public hearing was held September 9, 2015. - Board certifies initial levy to the County in September. - The budget is presented to the County Commissioners in a public workshop. - Between September through December, Board reviews projects and programs.
+The Board determines if the final budget and levy can be reduced at the regular December Board meeting. - Prior to final certification, the Board of Managers took any additional public comment on the 2016 Budget and Levy on December 9, 2015 at the regular meeting. - Final levy is certified in December.

-For the 2015 budget, the District will be completing a FY 2013 Clean Water Fund grant from BWSR to install storm water retrofits to the Neal Avenue neighborhood to reduce sediment and high temperatures from storm events to Brown's Creek.
-The District received a FY 2013 Clean Water Fund grant to address storm water management from the Countryside Auto Repair; this project was completed in 2014, but the grant will be closed out in 2015.
-The District will be working on two FY 2014 Clean Water grants: one to develop a thermal model for Brown's Creek to help determine the most cost-effective management strategies and another to benefit Long Lake in Stillwater by implementing a storm water retrofit of two neighborhoods that drains untreated or undertreated to Long Lake.
-The District received two FY 2015 Clean Water Fund grants: one to retrofit an existing stormwater pond in the City of Oak Park Heights to benefit Long Lake and the other to retrofit an existing City of Stillwater park parking lot with direct drainage to Brown's Creek.
-The District will begin the development of the next ten-year watershed management plan to be completed by the end of 2016.
+For the 2016 budget, the District will be completing several grant projects.
+The District will be completing work on two FY 2014 Clean Water grants: one to develop a thermal model for Brown's Creek to help determine the most cost-effective management strategies and another to benefit Long Lake in Stillwater by implementing a storm water retrofit of two neighborhoods that drains untreated or undertreated to Long Lake.
+The District will be working on two FY 2015 Clean Water Fund grants: one to retrofit an existing stormwater pond in the City of Oak Park Heights to benefit Long Lake and the other to retrofit an existing City of Stillwater park parking lot with direct drainage to Brown's Creek.
+The District will complete the next ten-year watershed management plan.